Meet the Genetic Counselor Who Wants You to Have Access to Your Information

 And what can be more powerful than taking action to reduce the risk of diseases that our genetic make-up may predispose us to?
 Enter: Genetic counseling and germline genetic testing.

-Dena Goldberg MS, LGCC is a board-certified genetic counselor with a background in hereditary cancer syndrome research.
+Dena Goldberg MS, LCGC is a board-certified genetic counselor with a background in hereditary cancer syndrome research.
 Before opening her private practice, Malibu Genetics, Goldberg was a cancer genetic counselor at the UCSF Cancer Genetics and Prevention program.
 She is also a content creator passionate about health science education and empowering patients with actionable information about genetics.

 She spoke with The Peak about the unique role genetic counselors play, why it’s important to look beyond BRCA for breast and gynecologic cancer prevention, and how to keep a critical eye out for the health (mis-)information floating across social media.